CFHS code : BE52

 Above information from Cambridge Family History Society Survey

-Monument Roughly 7 or 8 rows from the west path under a tree
+Located roughly seven or eight rows from the west path under a tree.
+The inscription faces west.

 Sacred to the Memory of WILLIAM SEE died July 11 1867 aged 44 years